Munster hold firm at Glasgow to reach URC semis

 |Tries: Fekitoa, Frisch Cons: Crowley2

-Munster turned in a steely defensive display to win away at Glasgow Warriors and set up a United Rugby Championship semi-final away to Leinster.
+Munster turned in a steely defensive display to win at Glasgow Warriors and set up a United Rugby Championship semi-final away to Leinster.

 Having withstood a whirlwind start from the hosts, Malakai Fekitoa and Antoine Frisch touched down either side of Tom Jordan's red card for a foolish high shot on Connor Murray.